mistadikay/blog/content/posts/2018-07-02-scala-implicit-polymorphism/index.md

 ---
-title: "When polymorphism bites you in the ass"
+title: "When polymorphism bites you in the butt"
 date: 2018-07-02T12:00:00+01:00
 tags:
   - scala